L-du-Plessis/splice/README.md

 # splice
-E-commerce page using Sass and Vue.js
+Responsive E-commerce page using Sass and Vue.js